 The term protein came from French protéine, from Late Greek prōteios, of the first quality, from Greek prōtos, meaning “first”.

-Protein vs. peptide
+Protein vs. Peptide

 Proteins are composed of polymers of amino acid residues.
 The amino acids are joined together by peptide bonds.
 Each protein is a linear polymer built from different amino acids.
 The type and the sequence of amino acids in a protein are specified by the DNA in the cell that produces them.
 The genetic code typically specifies for 20 standard amino acids.
 However, some organisms, such as archaea, have a genetic code that specifies for more.
 This sequence of amino acids is essential since it determines the overall structure and function of a protein.
 Some proteins can form a complex together with another protein.
 Others form a complex with other biomolecules other than the peptide.
 Some of these non-peptide groups in a protein are referred to as cofactors or prosthetic groups.
+(Ref.
+5)

 The lifespan of proteins varies depending on its kind.
-Some proteins are degraded after few minutes of production; others remain for years.
+Some proteins are degraded after a few minutes of production; others remain for years.
 Misfolded proteins are degraded at once to prevent them from causing damage due to their instability and dysfunctional nature.
 The cell may degrade or recycle them through protein turnover.
 Proteins may be degraded in proteasomes, i.e. cytoplasmic complexes that digest worn-out or misfolded proteins tagged with ubiquitin.
-In eukaryotes, another site of protein degradation is the lysosome.
+(Ref.
+11) In eukaryotes, another site of protein degradation is the lysosome.
 Lysosomes contain proteases that digest endocytosed proteins.

 Proteins have several functions.
 Some of them are a structural component (e.g. keratin in hair, actin and myosin in muscle, etc.).
 Many proteins are enzymes.
 They catalyze various biochemical reactions and therefore are essential to metabolism.
-Other vital roles of proteins in biological system are as follows: as transporters (e.g. hemoglobin), as antibodies, and as regulators of gene expression.
+Other vital roles of proteins in biological systems are as follows: as transporters (e.g. hemoglobin), as antibodies, and as regulators of gene expression.
 Not all proteins are biosynthesized de novo.
 They may be acquired through diet.
 In fact, animals require a protein diet to obtain the essential amino acids that they cannot synthesize on their own.
 Thus, in this regard, dietary proteins serve as a food source.

 References and further reading